 *Effective July 1, 2014 WSCJTC was mandated by legislature to bill a 25% cost-share to our stakeholders for each academy student.
 The cost-per-student varies based on total program cost.
 A memorandum (PDF) explaining the cost-share implementation was distributed via email on March 30, 2014.
 Private Contractors & Tribal Agencies will be billed the full-cost of Academy services.
 For questions, please contact us at

 ***Physical Ability Test (PAT) now required for all Equivalency applicants.
 Please review the PAT Guidelines below***

 The WSCJTC requires applicants to pass a Physical Ability Test (PAT) prior to entry into the academy.
 The PAT is conducted prior to the start of the Academy.
 All academy recruits must be physically able to actively and fully participate in the defensive tactics and other required physical activities in accordance with WAC 139-10-212.
 Failure to demonstrate a requisite level of fitness within the overall assessment will result in ineligibility for academy attendance.
 The Statement of Fitness Form needs to be completed six (6) months prior to attending an Academy and submitted prior to the PAT.

 COA PAT Guidelines - Revised Aug 2013.pdf

-PAT Uniform: Navy blue gym shorts or sweatpants (no more than 3" above the knee), white crew neck t-shirt and/or navy blue sweatshirt.
+PAT Uniform: Navy blue gym shorts or sweatpants (no more than 3" above the knee), white crew neck t-shirt, white socks and cross-training/running shoes.